Skip to content

 When to use it - You use exchangeable (unweighted) conformal p-values and care about robust, conservative calibration before selection. - You can tolerate some power loss for improved calibration robustness. - You have a sufficiently large calibration set (especially for mc / asymptotic maps).

-Expected benefits and tradeoffs - Benefit: more conservative, conditionally calibrated p-values that can improve stability of downstream selection. - Tradeoff: fewer discoveries are common, and method="mc" adds Monte Carlo computation.
+Expected benefits and tradeoffs - Benefit: more conservative p-values designed to be valid conditional on the realized calibration set with high probability. - Tradeoff: fewer discoveries are common, and method="mc" adds Monte Carlo computation.

 ConditionalEmpirical applies a second calibration layer to empirical conformal p-values: